Mechanics and Procedures

 Graduate students can opt to pursue industrial/research internship opportunities.
 These are usually paid opportunities and can serve to supplement a student’s academic training at Virginia Tech.
 Students should discuss internship and co-ops with their advisor to ensure that it doesn’t interfere with the student’s academic progress.

 International students are typically limited by their visa status regarding such employment opportunities.
 In particular, leave of absence for a "coop" or "internship" may only be permitted when it does not interfere with the degree program.
-The CS Department routinely grants permission for students on student visas to pursue co-ops and internships during the summer.
-It never grants permission for coursework-only students on student visas to pursue co-op or internship during the academic year.
-MS Thesis and PhD students might be given permission for pursue co-op or internship during the academic year only under the extremely rare situation where such co-op or internship is required to support that student's research program.
+The CS Department routinely grants permission for students on student visas to pursue co-ops and internships.
+Students must consider the potential impact on their degree, such as whether they will be permitted to extend the I-20 if necessary.

 For international students, internships and co-ops are typically categorized as CPT (Curricular Practical Training) for the purpose of immigration classifications.
 See the graduate school’s co-op page for information on the process on getting permission for a co-op.
 Note that international students will typically need to amend their Plan of Study to include GRAD5944 or GRAD7944.
 This will need to be done prior to getting approval for the co-op.